een-Baseball-Player-Dies-in-Kershaw

 Extended Reflection on Teen Driving in Kershaw County

-Teen drivers face unique risks on rural South Carolina roads.
-Driving home from practice or a baseball game, even in a familiar pickup truck, can quickly become dangerous.
+Teen drivers face higher risks on rural South Carolina roads.
+Even familiar routes can become dangerous without warning.

-Communities like Rock Hill and schools such as Legion Collegiate Academy frequently partner with local authorities to remind young drivers:
+Communities like Rock Hill and schools such as Legion Collegiate Academy actively spread awareness.
+They often work with local authorities to educate young drivers.

 About the Ted Law Firm